Skip to content

 ❓ Can I run Hashtopolis on a server already running something else (e.g. Homebridge)?

-Answer: Yes, as long as the server has enough resources.
+Yes, as long as the server has enough resources.

 ❓ How do I make the agent start automatically on Ubuntu?

-Answer: To auto-start the agent on boot, create a systemd service file in /etc/systemd/system/hashtopolis-agent.service that runs the agent script with Python.
+Make sure you adjust the running user and paths to your needs.
+Reload the configs with systemctl daemon-reload.
 Enable it using systemctl enable hashtopolis-agent and start it with systemctl start hashtopolis-agent.
 Ensure your agent configuration (config.json) is correctly set before enabling.

 ❓ How can I mount folders (import, files, binaries) to a local directory instead of using a Docker volume?